 If you want to PXE boot your clients from your Uyuni Proxy, you also need to synchronize the TFTP data from the Uyuni Server.
-For more information about this synchronization, see Client-configuration > Autoinst-pxeboot.

 Procedure: Synchronizing Profiles and System Information

 1. On the proxy, at the command prompt, as root, install the susemanager-tftpsync-recv package: